1972 in the Vietnam War: June

 A South Vietnamese village outside of Trảng Bàng District was bombed with napalm in an errant air strike by the RVNAF.
-Nick Ut took a photograph that became an iconic symbol of the horrors of war.
-The wirephoto, published on the front pages of newspapers that evening and the next morning showed children crying in pain from their burns, including a 9-year-old girl, Phan Thị Kim Phúc, who had torn her clothes off after catching fire.
+A photograph of the incident was published on the front pages of newspapers that evening and the next morning showed children crying in pain from their burns, including a 9-year-old girl, Phan Thị Kim Phúc, who had torn her clothes off after catching fire.
 The image would win a Pulitzer Prize.